George Trakas

 George Trakas is a sculptor who was born in Quebec City in 1944 and has lived in New York City since 1963.
 Many of his projects are site-specific installations, and he describes himself as an environmental sculptor.
 He often recycles local materials and incorporates them into his work.
+Trakas taught sculpture at Yale University for 13 years and has also taught at other schools.